twitter/finatra/http/README.md

 * The `case class` field names must match the request parameter names.
 However, a [PropertyNamingStrategy](http://fasterxml.github.io/jackson-databind/javadoc/2.3.0/com/fasterxml/jackson/databind/PropertyNamingStrategy.html) can be configured to handle common name substitutions (e.g. snake_case or camelCase).
 By default, snake_case is used (defaults are set in [`FinatraJacksonModule`][finatra-jackson-module]).

 * Non optional fields without default values are required.
-If required fields are missing, a JsonObjectParseException is thrown.
-Normally, the default ExceptionMapper (included in ExceptionMapperModule) turns this exception into a HTTP 400 BadRequest with a JSON errors array (however this behavior can be customized)
+If required fields are missing, a `JsonObjectParseException` is thrown.
+Normally, the default ExceptionMapper (included in `ExceptionMapperModule`) turns this exception into a HTTP 400 BadRequest with a JSON errors array (however this behavior can be customized).

 * The following field annotations specify where to parse the field out of the request
   * Request Fields